Write the Docs Newsletter – December 2021

 Hey everyone,

-The year is drawing to a close - thank goodness, if you ask me - and we’re back with the very last edtion of the newsletter for 2021.
-It’s been a _complicated_ year but not without its highlights - our second year of virtual conferences plus the just-wrapped-up Australia super-meetup.
+The year is drawing to a close - thank goodness, if you ask me - and we’re back with the very last edition of the newsletter for 2021.
+It’s been a complicated year but not without its highlights - our second year of virtual conferences plus the just-wrapped-up Australia super-meetup.
 Thanks for being such a great community through it all 💖

 One last call for folks who haven’t yet filled out the Salary Survey.
 We’d love it if you would consider contributing the details of your compensation.
 It’s all anonymous and the anonymised results are released for free, so everyone in the community can benefit.
 Fill it out here.